|Arizona Border Trash: About

 Quantifying the Impact

-Apprehensions of individuals by the U.S. Border Patrol as a result of illegal immigration vary every year.
-Current U.S. Border Patrol statistics indicate that in federal fiscal year 2016, which ended on September 30, approximately 64,900 border crossers were apprehended in the Tucson Sector, which doesn't count the many others who get through.
-The border crossers leave approximately six to eight pounds of trash in the desert during his or her journey.
-The cost of disposing of this trash is high for local communities.
-Landfill fees range from $37 to $49 per ton in Southern Arizona.
+Past cleanups by organizations, such as the BLM and Tohono O'odham Nation, estimate that border crossers leave approximately six to eight pounds of trash in the desert during their journey.
+The cost of disposing of this trash could be high for local communities.
+Landfill fees range from $24 to $64 per ton in Southern Arizona.
 These fees do not include costs for materials, equipment, labor and transportation for the collection and transfer of the trash to the landfill.

 Distinguishing Border Trash from Illegal Dumping

-Consideration should be made when deciding whether waste that is found accumulated at sites is border trash or other "illegal dumping" activity.
-Disposal of solid wastes at any location that has not been approved by an authorized agency to accept waste is illegal.
-Waste streams usually differ between border trash as described above and illegal dumping.
-Illegal dumping waste often consists of household garbage, construction debris, appliances or electronics, or hazardous chemicals in drums or containers can also be encountered.
-Sometimes, illegal dumping can be comingled with border trash in an area.
-This Web site is designed strictly for border trash cleanups, although some resources may be helpful for cleanups of any kind.
+Disposal of waste at any location that has not been approved by an authorized agency to accept waste is illegal.
+Consideration should be made when deciding whether the waste is border trash or related to other illegal dumping activities.
+The content of these waste streams usually differ.
+Illegal dumping waste often consists of household garbage, construction debris, appliances or electronics; hazardous chemicals in drums or containers can also be encountered.
+Sometimes, illegal dumping can be comingled with border trash.
+This website is designed strictly for border trash cleanups; although some resources may be helpful for cleanups of any kind. .

 The Arizona Border Trash Web site is a tool to inform stakeholders about conducting and documenting border trash cleanups.